Running From Grief

 What is Grief?

 I like to think of grief as both a totally ordinary and utterly sacred thing.
 It is ordinary because everyone’s heart has been hurt and everyone’s love wounded.
 We all know this experience.
 The sacred shows up in how grief teaches us that the heart can never truly be broken.
-Our hearts feel the pain of loss, and at times it feels as if it will break, but our capacity for feeling deeply is far greater than we thought and in choosing to feel the pain we learn that it is ok to allow our heart to be “broken” and that in the cracking there arises room for so much more love.
+Our hearts feel the pain of loss, and at times it feels as if it is shattering, but our capacity for feeling deeply is far greater than we thought and in choosing to feel the pain we learn that it is ok to allow our heart to be “broken.”
+What is breaking are the layers of protection around our radiant heart and in the cracking there arises room for so much more love.